Cat tail signs: what is my cat’s tail trying to tell me?

 Let’s face it, cats are mysterious creatures and understanding how they operate doesn’t always come naturally to us humans.
 Do you find yourself asking: “what is my cat trying to tell me?”
 Well, the answer may be simpler than you think.

-The positioning of your cat’s tail can tell you when they’re feeling playful and happy or when it’s time for you to steer clear.
+The positioning of your cat’s tail can tell you when they’re feeling playful and happy or when it’s time for you to steer clear, this is known as cat tail language.
 Between their eyes, ears, body posture, and in particular their tail, your kitty is telling you exactly how they’re feeling, you just need to learn how to read the signs!

-Once you understand the cat tail signs, you can better read your feline friend’s emotions and identify their needs and feelings.
+Once you understand the cat tail signs and what a cat’s tail means, you can better read your feline friend’s emotions and feelings which can help you identify their needs.

 When your kitty’s tail is curved like a question mark, your feline friend is typically in a playful mood.
 They’re ready to share the fun with you, so taking some time to play is encouraged!
 Start by offering your hand for them to sniff so you can gauge how playful your cat wants to be.

 What does it mean when a cat’s tail is down?
 If you notice that your kitty’s tail is sitting low, this can be a sign of aggression and shows that they are in a very serious mood.
 Although, it is important to acknowledge your cat’s body language as a whole as some breeds, like Persian cats, tend to carry their tails low.

 When you see a cat’s tail down, don’t try to engage.
 Pay attention to your surroundings and try to neutralise whatever is upsetting them.

 If you notice your cat is wagging its tail rapidly, this indicates a sense of fear and aggression.
 Strong movement in your kitty’s tail represents strong emotions.
 Your feline friend’s tail whipping means they are charged and ready to act.